matn7/CS-Notes/src/main/java/basic_java/README.md

 ### How are the Strategy Pattern and Dependency Injection related ?

-- Each defines behavior by setting member variables of a class
+- Each defines behavior by setting member variables of a class.

 ### Reflection

-- Reflection is a way to invoke methods of objects on the fly at run-time
+- Reflection is a way to invoke methods of objects on the fly at run-time.
 - Reflection is slow and complicated.
-Method call via reflection may take 10x longer than usual
+Method call via reflection may take **10x** longer than usual.
-- Instantiation an object from a name of a class
+- Instantiation an object from a name of a class.
-- Reflection is the ability at runtime to actually create objects of classes, invoke methods, manipulate metadata
+- Reflection is the ability at runtime to actually create objects of classes, invoke methods, manipulate metadata.
-- Type introspection is the ability at runtime to explore the type of an object.
+- **Type introspection**: Is the ability at runtime to explore the type of an object.
 - Reflection drawbacks:
-    - complexity
+    - Complexity
-    - performance overhead
+    - Performance overhead
-    - security consideration
+    - Security consideration
-    - violation of abstraction
+    - Violation of abstraction
-- Reflection is good for unit testing jUnit
+- Reflection is good for unit testing jUnit.

 ### Volatile

-- Declaring variable volatile means the value of this variable will never be cached thread locally
+- Declaring variable volatile means the value of this variable will never be cached thread locally.
 - All reads and writes will go straight to main memory.
-- Access to the variable acts as through it is enclosed in a synchronized bock, synchronized on itself
+- Access to the variable acts as through it is enclosed in a synchronized bock, synchronized on itself.
 - Slower than cache, make sure value be read every time.
 - Happens-before relationship means any writes happens before any read in volatile variable (write first then read).
 - Every thread reads its value from main memory and don't used cached value available in every thread stack.